-Court procedure for giving evidence normally consists of three stages but may vary depending upon the complexity of the matters:
+Court procedure for giving evidence normally consists of three stages but may vary depending upon the complexity of the matter:

-- a.
-Examination in Chief by Counsel for the quantity surveyor's own side; - b.
-Cross-examination by Counsel for the other side; and finally, - c.
-Re-examination by Counsel for the quantity surveyor's own side.
+- Examination in chief by counsel for the quantity surveyor's side; - b.
+Cross-examination by counsel for the other side; and finally, - c.
+Re-examination by counsel for the quantity surveyor's side.